 Every term we plan a Journey Day for all our pupils.
 In life being able to think and reflect is really important for our mental well-being.
-Journey Day is where our children go off the traditional time table, gather into house and family groups and focus on one area of personal development.
-As we are a Church School we choose significant days on the Christian calendar to delve a little deeper into the meaning.
+Journey Day is where our children go off the traditional time table, gather into house and family groups and focus on one area of personal/spiritual development.
+As we are a Church School we choose significant days on the Christian calendar to delve deeper into the meaning.

 We add to the gallery of photos each time we have a Journey Day so please have a look at all the photos below which capture the days enjoyed together.